What Does it Take to Be a Reservation and Transportation Ticket Agent or Travel Clerk?

 Reservation and Transportation Ticket Agents and Travel Clerks who work in New Jersey, Minnesota, or Texas, make the highest salaries.

-Below is a list of the median annual salaries for Reservation and Transportation Ticket Agents and Travel Clerks in different U.S. states.
+How much do Reservation and Transportation Ticket Agents and Travel Clerks make in different U.S. states?

 State | Annual Mean Salary |